nenee/openshift-flask-app/README.md

 FlaskApp for Cloud CWK #2
 ==================
-Source code for the app deployed on OpenShift.
+Source code for an app deployed on OpenShift.
 ----------------------------

 ### Includes :